Is the Performance of My Deep Network Too Good to Be True? A Direct Approach to Estimating the Bayes Error in Binary Classification: Estimation with ordinary data

-In fact, Eq.~\eqref{eq:empBER_softlabels} is just the empirical version of Eq.~\eqref{eq:BER_softlabels}.
-However, the significance lies in the observation that this can be performed in a \emph{model-free} and \emph{instance-free} fashion, since taking the averages of the smaller one out of $c_i$ and $1-c_i$ in Eq.~\eqref{eq:empBER_softlabels} does not require model training and does not involve $\bmx_i$ at all.
-The instance-free approach to Bayes error estimation is immediately beneficial since we can throw away the instances after we collect soft labels.
-Depending on the application, we can directly sample the soft labels without going through the intermediate step of collecting instances, as we discussed in Sec.~\ref{sec:introduction}.
+In fact, Eq.~(\ref{eq:empBER_softlabels}) is just the empirical version of Eq.~(\ref{eq:BER_softlabels}).
+However, the significance lies in the observation that this can be performed in a \emph{model-free} and \emph{instance-free} fashion, since taking the averages of the smaller one out of $c_i$ and $1-c_i$ in Eq.~(\ref{eq:empBER_softlabels}) does not require model training and does not involve $\bmx_i$.